karfield/adb/README.md

 script system.
 I merged the main adb source with some essential libraries (libcutils and libzipfile), and add Makefile for it.

+* This project has supported fastboot (from 0.1.0).

 ===
 INSTRUCTIONS: